 During the past two decades he taught a number of courses in various curricula, both at the Bachelor and Master level, in Electronics, Aerospace, Management, and Telecommunications degrees, at the University of Bologna and Ferrara: on probability theory, signal theory, modulation and coding, wireless networks, mobile radio systems.
 He also taught courses on wireless sensor networks in Malaysia and Singapore.

-Currently, he teaches a course named Radio Networks within the international Master degree in Telecommunications Engineering of the University of Bologna, and two courses taken by students of other Engineering degrees: one named Vehicular Communications, one Project Management and Soft Skills.
+Currently, he teaches a course named Radio Networks within the international Master Degree in Telecommunications Engineering of the University of Bologna, and two courses taken by students of other Engineering degrees: one titled Internet of Things, one Project Management and Soft Skills.

 For six years, since 2008, he was the coordinator of the Master degree in Telecommunications Engineering in Bologna.